Weindruch Scholar Program

 - Final submission must be a single PDF file

-Each application will include:
+Each application should include:

-Completed applications should be emailed to WiNSC Program Manager Alicia Weich at winsc@medicine.wisc.edu.
+Completed applications should be emailed to WiNSC Program Manager Alicia Weich at winsc@medicine.wisc.edu by April 1, 2026 at 11:59 pm CT.

 Awardee Responsibilities